-In the recruiting business, it is important not only to provide top talent to our clients, but also to build strong relationships with clients and candidates.
-When we have built those solid relationships, we have the greater chance of understanding what both our clients and candidates need throughout the interviewing and hiring process.
-Having this information allows us to provide enormous value to all parties by ensuring the right placement is made.
+In recruiting, it is important not only to provide top talent to your clients but also to build strong relationships with clients and candidates.
+When you build solid connections, you have a greater chance of understanding what both clients and candidates need throughout the full recruitment cycle.
+This allows you to provide enormous value by ensuring the right placement is made.

 There are 4 key ways to build and foster those strong relationships with clients and candidates:

-The most important thing that we must do as recruiters is to listen and be attentive to what our clients and candidates are telling us.
-Yes, we must ask questions in order to find out what type of candidates to search for or if a certain candidate has the skills needed for the position.
-However, after asking each question, we must stop talking for a moment and carefully listen to our clients and candidates.
+The most important thing that you must do as a recruiter is to listen and be attentive to what clients and candidates are saying (and sometimes not saying).
+Of course, you need to ask questions to identify what type of candidates to search for to ensure culture fit or if certain skills are needed for the position.

-Who thinks kindly of someone who doesn’t communicate clearly or often?
-I certainly do not and I definitely would not think kindly of someone who ignored my phone calls or emails.
+People seldom think highly of someone who doesn’t communicate clearly or often.
+They especially don’t think kindly of a recruiter who ignores phone calls or emails.

-Even if you do not have the immediate time or information to provide regarding a question, reply back via email or make a quick phone call to let your candidate or client know that you have received their message and will follow up with information tomorrow.
-Trust me; the simple acknowledgement that you received their message makes a HUGE difference here in trust and reliability.
+Even if you do not have the immediate time or information to provide regarding a question, reply back via email or make a quick phone call to let your candidate or client know that you have received their message and will follow up with information as soon as you have it.
+Trust us, the simple acknowledgment that you received their message makes a huge difference regarding trust and reliability.

-A remedy to this problem is the increasing use of video interviews that we are seeing more of in the industry.
+The increasing use of video interviews is a perfect example.
 If you haven’t tried video interviewing to speak with candidates and connect candidates and clients, then you are missing an extremely beneficial tool in today’s recruiting industry.
 When it is impossible to physically meet with your clients and candidates, video can provide much more valuable interaction than a simple phone call.